edrys-labs/documentation/README.md

 ##### `Edrys.ready`

-Boolean indicating if Edrys is initialized.
+__Boolean indicating if Edrys is initialized.__

+    --{{0}}--
+This boolean property indicates whether the Edrys system has finished initializing and is fully prepared to manage module interactions, ensuring that all functionalities are available before executing module-specific operations.

 ```js
 console.log(Edrys.ready); // true or false